The Cathedral Congregation is home for regular worshippers from more than 25 nations. The information here is for our regular congregants.

 The Cathedral relies entirely on the financial support of our congregation and visitors.
 You can support our ministry by donate online here: www.cathedral.org.au/donate.
 We thank you for your generosity.

 During these times of uncertainty, it is more important than ever to support our neighbours.
 There are a number of organisations working throughout Melbourne and beyond providing essential support to those in need that you can support: Anglicare, Brotherhood of St Lawrence, Anglican Overseas Aid, Anglican Board of Mission.

 Congregational Ministries & Gatherings Online

-For members of our regular Cathedral Congregation a number of gatherings are available to join via Zoom.
-Please contact email@example.com for access details.
+Members of our regular Cathedral Congregation able to join gatherings via Zoom.
+Please contact firstname.lastname@example.org for access details.

 - Weekly Bible Study Group

 We will keep you updated as additional online offerings become available.
 You can also refer to the Weekly E-Newsletter for an updated list of online offerings.

 Providing support to one another, especially in times of crisis, illness, or grief, is at the heart of our lives together as a Cathedral congregation.
 If you or a loved one is facing illness, death, or any other pastoral matter, you may reach our Clergy team via the Cathedral office 9653 4305.
 Prayer requests can be made to our Clergy by emailing email@example.com.
 Confidentiality is respected when requested.

 The Cathedral takes issues of safeguarding very seriously.
 All Cathedral employees and volunteers present current Working with Children Checks and Police certificates.
 In addition, the Cathedral has policies and codes of conduct in place that seek to promote safe working and worshipping environments.
 More information about this can be found here.